The top brands to shop at Amazon's Big Style Sale

 Aldo

-A few shoes and some bags from Aldo are on sale.
-Save on a sneaker, a sandal, loafers and some heels, along with a couple fanny packs, a clutch and a wallet.
+A few shoe styles and some bags from Aldo are on sale.
+Save on a sneaker, a sandal, loafers and some heels, along with a fanny pack and a clutch.

 ________________________________________________________________________________________________________